aiplanethub/mini-bootcamp-introduction-to-pandas/read-and-write-files-and-some-basic-methods-attributes/1480-Basic Methods and Attributes - On Real World Dataset.md

-* **We can see the last five observations of the dataset in the above table.**
+* **We can see the dataset's last five observations in the table above.**

 ### head( ) and tail( )

-We can also add the number of rows to be displayed in both head( ) and tail( ).
+We can also add the number of rows displayed in both head( ) and tail( ).
 See the examples below: